lynzrand/nadir/readme.md

 ### nadir-notify

 The notification displayer frontend.
-Exports interfaces in websocket and unix domain socket, and allow other apps to connect and display notifications.
+Exports interfaces in websocket ~~and unix domain socket~~, and allow other apps to connect and display notifications.

 ## Protocol